Chase Sapphire Reserve

 Sapphire Reserve $300 Travel Credit

-One of the most notable of all the card benefits, the $300 travel credit is very generous in scope.
+One of the most notable of all the card benefits, the $300 travel credit is my favorite.
+It’s simple and straightforward to use.
+Just make purchases in the travel category and up to $300 will be credited.

 Flights, hotels, car rentals, and cruises will trigger the credit but so do tolls, trains, commuter costs like parking and subway cards, as well as rideshare services like Lyft and Uber.